 I completed my Ph.D. in Film Studies at the University of Bologna and I have lectured in Film and Media Studies in universities across England and Italy.

-Film and digital media; cinema and popular culture; marketing of film and multimedia; transmedia storytelling; branded entertainment; fandom and cult film; crowdsourcing, crowdfunding and creative industries; history of television; food and media.
+Film and digital media; cinema and popular culture; marketing of film and multimedia; transmedia storytelling; branded entertainment; fandom and cult film; crowdsourcing, crowdfunding and creative industries; history of television; food and media; fashion media.